HiroAgustin/adiaz.uy-legacy/about.md

 <!-- <p class="Message">I’m currently looking for the opportunity to join a new team full-time.</p> -->

-On my spare time I’m either reading a tech book, binging something on Netflix, cycling on the [promenade](https://www.tripadvisor.com/ShowUserReviews-g294323-d2233045-r196103509-Rambla_de_Montevideo-Montevideo_Montevideo_Department.html), or playing video (or board) games.
+On my spare time I’m either reading a tech book, bingeing something on Netflix, cycling on the [promenade](https://www.tripadvisor.com/ShowUserReviews-g294323-d2233045-r196103509-Rambla_de_Montevideo-Montevideo_Montevideo_Department.html), or playing video (or board) games.

 ***